Tampa Theatre expands virtual movie program

 • July 20-24 – Create a scene in the style of a favorite director.

-Each registration covers an entire household “working together on their film project,” it said.
+Each registration covers an entire household working together on their film project.

 Backyard Movie-Maker is working with the Florida Center for Instructional Technology at the University of South Florida.